-- Revising existing and producing new collateral materials. - Plan and conduct campaign and events.
-Determining the appropriate media mix for the campaigns (digital, transit, etc). - Coordinate outreach through social media sites such as Facebook and Twitter. - Coordinating the development of new ads (as required). - Grassroots outreach through street teams. - Conducting outreach to meteorologist. - Developing and pitching stories to the media. - Developing strategies to increase participation in program initiatives. - Developing strategies to increase website visitors. - Preparing campaign recap. - Tracking media placement.
+- Revising existing and, as needed, producing new collateral materials. - Plan and conduct campaign and events.
+Determining the appropriate media mix for the campaigns (radio, digital, transit, etc.). - Coordinate outreach through social media sites such as Facebook and Twitter. - Coordinating the development of new ads (as required). - Conducting outreach to meteorologist. - Developing and pitching stories to the media. - Developing and implement strategies to increase participation in program initiatives. - Developing and implement strategies to increase website visitors. - Preparing the campaign recap. - Tracking media placement.